Lightning-AI/LitServe/README.md

 <details>
-  <summary>Stream model response</summary>
+  <summary>Stream long responses</summary>

 &nbsp;

-`LitServer` can stream model outputs for LLMs or any model of your choice.
+LitServer can stream the outputs for LLMs or any model of your choice.

+To enable streaming, you need to implement `LitAPI.predict` and `LitAPI.encode_response` as a generator (a Python function which yields output) and set `LitServer(..., stream=True)`.

-For example, running the API server for a LLM with streaming:
+For example, running the API server for an LLM with streaming:

 ```python
 from typing import Generator